-It’s rare for me to read the introduction to classics.
+It’s rare for me to read the editor’s introduction to classic books.
 However, occasionally after enjoying a book I find it refreshing to return to preliminary notes and reflections.
 This was the case with my reading of The Solitary Summer

 by Elizabeth von Arnim, which I’ve just finished.

 Learning about the author has added so much to my reading experience.
 I could relate to the book in many ways before, but now I realise that Elizabeth von Arnim and myself are even more alike.
 We are both avid readers, for instance.
 Well, she was.
 My favourite part of The Solitary Summer must have been the elegy to her favourite authors in the May 15 entry.